 “‘So take the talent from him and give it to the one who has ten talents.
 For to everyone who has, more will be given, and he will have more than enough.
 But from the one who does not have, even what he has will be taken away from him.
 And throw this good-for-nothing servant into the outer darkness, where there will be weeping and gnashing of teeth.’

-Notes: This is an example of how God foreknew the people He wanted, and Elected and Predestined them.
-"Talent" here is spiritual growth.
-They all started on relatively equal ground.
-The servant who did not multiply his talent in the parable, was called "evil & lazy", and was cast out - "became unsaved".
-And here's the biggest key part:
+Notes: This is one example from the Bible of how God foreknew the people He Predestined.
+"Talent" here is knowledge of God, and multiplying talents is spiritual growth.
+They all started on relatively equal ground, with an amount of knowledge of God.
+The servant who did not multiply his talent in the parable, was called "evil & lazy", and was cast out - "became rejected by God".
+It was a result of the servant free-will action of not multiplying the talents.
+God didn't make him lazy.
+And here's the biggest key part from this parable:

 "For to everyone who has, more will be given, and he will have more than enough.
 But from the one who does not have, even what he has will be taken away from him.
 And throw this good-for-nothing servant into the outer darkness, where there will be weeping and gnashing of teeth."

 This part: "For to everyone who has, more will be given" means, for some people who chose to grow their knowledge of God by seeking God in the scripture and maturing spiritually, God revealed more of Himself to them - "more will be given".
 These servants decided to multiply their talents on their own, by choice as clearly stated in the parable.
 This is why they were rewarded and predestined to salvation, not mysteriously predestined.